coatyio/coaty-website/README.md

 # Coaty Website

-This repo hosts the GitHub Pages for the Coaty website.
+This repo provides GitHub Pages for the [Coaty website](https://coaty.io).